Spencer Steer Player Props: Reds vs. Phillies

-Spencer Steer -- 2-for-4 with an RBI in his last game -- will be in action for the Cincinnati Reds versus the Philadelphia Phillies, with Taijuan Walker on the hill, on April 14 at 6:40 PM ET.
+The Cincinnati Reds, including Spencer Steer (batting .353 in his past 10 games, with four doubles, a home run, four walks and five RBI), take on starting pitcher Matt Strahm and the Philadelphia Phillies at Great American Ball Park, Saturday at 4:10 PM ET.

-He had two hits (going 2-for-4 with an RBI) in his last appearance against the Phillies.
+He had a one-hit performance in his last game (1-for-3) against the Phillies.

 Spencer Steer Game Info & Props vs. the Phillies